Musings

 - The CD should'nt cost more than 2 dirhams for rental per day, or if it's available for sale outright, not more than 10 dirhams

-- Mohanlal movies were provided top priority - watched crap films like Rock 'n Roll and Alexander the Great due to this.
+- Mohanlal movies were provided top priority - which meant we ended up watching some crap films like Rock 'n Roll and Alexander the Great back then.
 Angel John and Chandrolsavam later turned out to be entertaining attempts for me, at a time when I couldn't comprehend what Chirrakal Sreehari was talking about.

 Browsing the racks would be hardest, whilst knowing that the shopkeeper only stocks Malayalam movies on 3 rows.
 Trying ever so hard to find something that skipped people's attention, something stacked so far away from eyesight, taking the CD from within it's cover to check if there has been a mistaken placement.
 Oh, those moments!